Interacting helical traveling waves for the Gross-Pitaevskii equation: Introduction

 for Theorem \ref{th:main2}.
 Although these approximations do not fully possess the helical symmetry, we can show that \(e^{-inx_3}u_d(r,\theta,x_3)\) are screw symmetric.
 Since the Gross-Pitaevskii equation is invariant by screw symmetry, we can take advantage of this fact to reduce the problem to a 2D problem.

 In order to construct our solutions via a perturbative approach and a Lyapunov-Schmidt argument the strategy is the following: we first compute the error of our approximation, then we develop a linear theory for a suitable projected problem and we use a fixed point argument.
 Finally we adjust the parameter \(d_\e\) to find an actual solution to \eqref{GP}.
 Here a major difficulty appears: the error contains terms of order \(O\left(|\log \e|^{-1}\right)\) which are orthogonal to the kernel of the linearized operator.
 Hence the vortex-location adjustment, which arise by multiplying the equation by the kernel of the linearized operator and integrating by parts, takes place at order \(O(\e\sqrt{|\log \e|})\).
 This is much smaller than the size of the non-linear terms which, in concordance with the size of the error, is of order \(O\left(|\log \e|^{-2}\right)\).
 To be able to conclude we need to use a careful decomposition of the perturbation in ``even'' and ``odd'' Fourier modes and to show that this decomposition is respected by the non-linearity of the equation.
 The even part of the decomposition will be of order \(O\left(|\log \e|^{-1}\right)\) whereas the odd part will be of order \(O(\e\sqrt{|\log \e|})\).
 By symmetry, the even part and the nonlinearity applied to this even part are orthogonal to the kernel and thus do not play any role in the reduction argument.
 The same difficulty arises in \cite{DdPMR}, where, for pedagogical purposes, only the case of two vortices was considered.
 In the present article we treat in detail the general case of \(n\) vortices.
+A novelty of this work compared to \cite{DdPMR} is that the travelling wave effect makes the problem more delicate since the remote regime changes substantially.
+The derivation of the reduced equations is more subtle for the same reason.
+The analogy here discovered may be regarded as a 3-dimensional parallel to that between stationary Ginzburg-Landau vortices and Gross-Pitaevskii ``vortex pair'' \cite{Bethuel_Saut_1999,Chiron_Maris_2017,Wei_Liu_2020} where substantial technical work is needed to handle the travelling wave effect.
+More precisely, we have to deal with the new term in the Gross-Pitaevski equation \(iC\p_{x_3}u\).
+We check that the new error created by this term when applied to the ansatz is small enough, has sufficient decay and the same is true for its even and odd parts.
+We also prove that we can obtain good linear estimates for the linearized Gross-Pitaevskii operator.